libretro-mirrors/clove/README.md

 NOTE:
+CLove might work with other version of emscripten but I haven't tested!
 Inside the build scripts you can disable/enable Lua and Physfs.
 When you want to release a project you must modify build_web.sh to preload your files.